janwilmake/openapi-to-mcp/README.md

 Idea:

-- Improve openapisearch such that it tracks used openapi specs found through the MCP
+- Improve openapisearch such that it tracks used openapi specs found through the MCP (see https://github.com/janwilmake/openapisearch)
-- Create remote MCP-server for each OpenAPI
+- Create remote MCP-server for each OpenAPI (this repo)
-- Create remote A2A-server for each OpenAPI
+- Create remote A2A-server for each OpenAPI (not started)
-- Set this up in a modular way such that others can easily contribute other specs.
+- Set this up in a modular way such that others can easily contribute other specs (not started)

+TODO: